Spit ups are common among newborn. Read on to learn why your baby spits up clear liquid and what you can do.

 Hold baby upright after feeding

 Hold baby upright for a minimum of 30 min after feeding.
-You can babywear in an infant carrier or sling to make things easy.
+You can babywear in an infant wrap or sling to make things easy.
 You can walk around the house or have the dad walk around the house with the baby after feeding.
 After feeding, if the baby needs to go to sleep make sure they sleep elevated to reduce acid reflux in the baby.

 Don’t forget to Burp!!